 The process is different depending on whether or not a will is available.
 If there is an existing will, the executor must contact the Probate Court and request the court begin issuing Letters Testamentary.
 The Letters Testamentary allows the executor authority to start the process of administering the estate of the deceased.

-If there is no will to work with, the heirs often choose a person to be the estate’s executor, and an inventory must be made of all the estate assets before moving on in the process.
-The court can also appoint an executor if need be.
+If there is no will to work with, the heirs often choose a person to be the estate’s administrator, and an inventory must be made of all the estate assets before moving on in the process.
+The court can also appoint an administrator if need be.
 There are so many steps in this process that the help of a knowledgeable attorney cannot be overstated.

 One Tip: If you have never managed the settlement of a deceased loved one’s estate, you will not truly appreciate just how many copies of the death certificate you will need to have on hand throughout the entire process.
 So, save time and get twice as many as you think you need.